stefanthoss/stefandroid-blog/_posts/2025-04-21-ultimate-home-assistant-rpi.md

 tags: homeassistant rpi
 ---

-I was replacing the machine that my Home Assistant instance is running on and I wanted the replacement to be a Raspberry Pi with low power consumption and high reliability.
+I was replacing the machine that my Home Assistant instance is running on, and I wanted the replacement to be a Raspberry Pi with low power consumption and high reliability.
 I chose a Raspberry Pi 5 with a PoE/NVMe hat.

 ## Why?